How do I get a library card?

 May I reserve an item if it is checked out?

 Yes, use your library card account to request a hold.
-We will notify you (by your choice of email or telephone) when the item is available and will hold it for up to five days for you to pick up.
-After five days, the item will be returned to the owning library or provided to the next person in line for that request.
+We will notify you (by your choice of email, text message, or telephone call) when the item is available and will hold it for up to five business days for you to pick up.
+After five business days, the item will be returned to the owning library or provided to the next person in line for that request.

 Books which have been in publication over six months may be requested from libraries outside the county system.
 Magazines and audio-visual materials are not available through Interlibrary Loan.
 There is a $3.00 processing fee for each item requested.